a) Article of Association

 1.7 ‘Subscribing Member” means a Member defined as a

 Subscribing Member in the bv-laws of the Club;

-1 8 ‘Voting Member’ means a Member defined as a Voting Member in the by-laws of
+1 8 ‘Voting Member’ means a Member defined as a Voting

-these articles bear the same meaning as in the Act but excluding any statutory
+expressions contained in these articles bear the same meaning as in the Act but excluding any statutory

 modifications not in force when these articles become binding on the club;

 1.10 the masculine includes the feminine and, where appropriate,

 the singular the plural